Floating in the Dead Sea was on my bucket list. Now I’ve ticked it off the list. Was I ecstatic about the experience? Hardly.

 After a while, I walked back to the shore, put more mud on my body and slowly made my way back.
 There were cold shower facilities along the way back up.
 I queued a little to have a quick one.
 The water was much cooler than the Dead Sea water.
 How refreshing was the cold shower!
 And my skin, how smooth it was after the mud!
 Back to the locker and bathroom on top.
 After a quick shower and changing to my normal clothes, I walked back into the heat.
 It didn’t feel that hot any more.
 The bar next to the tourist centre looked my inviting now.
 So I went in and chilled a little more before it was time to catch the tour bus back.
 My mood improved dramatically.

 Looking back at the trip of floating in the Dead Sea, it was still worthwhile though not overwhelmingly enjoyable.
-But I did what I’ve always wanted to do and understand the beach was packed because floating in the Dead Sea is OBVIOUSLY on so many people’s bucket list.
-We’ve got to share the pleasure! 🙂
+But I did what I’ve always wanted to do and understand the beach was packed because floating in the Dead Sea is OBVIOUSLY on so many people’s bucket list, therefore we’ve got to share the pleasure! 🙂

 Israel the country as a whole is beyond amazing.
 Israeli people are so creative and artistic!
 Look at those abandoned workers’ houses near the Dead Sea Beach.
 Aren’t they adorable?

 Want to see more photos?
 Here are many more posts about my Israel trip: